AmirrezaMirshafiee/API/README.md

 ## 1. 📚 Introduction

-The **apizoe** package is a unified HTTP client built on the native `fetch` API.
+The **apizone** package is a unified HTTP client built on the native `fetch` API.
 It augments basic fetch functionality with advanced features like automatic retries with exponential backoff, internal caching, progress event support, request/response interceptors, timeout management using AbortController, and friendly error messages based on HTTP status codes.
 Additionally, it supports all standard HTTP methods.

 ---